Sleep aids: Understand over-the-counter options

 - Beware of side effects.
 Don't drive or attempt other activities that require alertness while taking sleep aids.

 Everyone benefits from a good night's sleep.
-If you continue to have trouble sleeping, consult your doctor for additional help.
-In addition to lifestyle changes, your doctor might recommend behavior therapy to help you learn new sleep habits and ways to make your sleeping environment more conducive to sleep.
+If you continue to have trouble sleeping, talk to your doctor.
+In addition to lifestyle changes, he or she might recommend behavior therapy to help you learn new sleep habits and ways to make your sleeping environment more conducive to sleep.
 In some cases, short-term use of prescription sleep aids might be recommended as well.